 I am a programmer on the Integration & Support Team, which allows me the opportunity to work in many areas.
 Our team facilitates programs that aim to educate, support and empower our military families.
-I provide integration and support services to the CANSOF families in our community; including clearing in new CANSOF members, information and referrals for members and their families, deployment readiness and support, as well as various program and activities.

 How long have you worked for the PMFRC?